Precision Mental Health Care Guided By Your Story, Values, & Goals

 -

 I provide a comprehensive psychiatric evaluation of your difficulties in the context of your life experiences and biological risk factors, reviewing your psychiatric, medical, and developmental histories.
-A full evaluation for adults is typically completed after two 50 minute sessions.
+A full evaluation for adults is typically completed after two 50 minute sessions and for children and adolescents is typically completed after three 50 minute sessions.

 -

 I offer culturally sensitive, personalized psychotherapy sessions that are tailored to your struggles, drawing from my training in multiple evidence based psychotherapy modalities and medical knowledge informing lifestyle interventions.
+I also offer psychedelic integration sessions.
 These sessions occur at least weekly and are 50 mins in duration.

 Medication management services as below can be provided within psychotherapy sessions if medication can be a viable tool.